Frequently Asked Questions

 Walk In Her Shoes is a global movement, and you can currently take part with the following countries:

 If you live outside the UK and would like to take part in Walk In Her Shoes with CARE International UK, we would be very happy to have you on board.
 We would recommend registering for £5 but unfortunately we can't send T-shirts internationally without an additional shipping payment.
-Please contact us by email after registering to arrange this.
+Please contact us by email after registering to arrange an additional flat-rate shipping payment of £5.

 We'll then provide you with the same experience and support that all of our fantastic Walk In Her Shoes participants in the UK will receive!